me97esn/webapp-springmvc-jpa-hibernate/README.md

 ## Purpose ##

-This project how to port an existing hibernate + spring + maven project to Grails
+This project shows how to port an existing hibernate + spring + maven project to Grails

 ## Technologies ##